-- 16. No action will be taken on any request for revisions or alterations until the residence itself has been given final approval.
-(Adopted November 17, 1992) - 17.
-The Pointe design review applications shall comply with the Architectural Committee Rules, however, in the event of conflict, the Point Declaration of Covenants, Conditions and Restrictions supersedes these Architectural Committee Rules.
-(Modified July 18, 2018) - 18.
-For New Construction Preliminary applications to the Architectural Review Committee shall be accompanied by a topographic survey of the Lot.
-The topographic survey shall be performed by a certified Hawaii Surveyor.
+16. No action will be taken on any request for revisions or alterations until the residence itself has been given final approval.

+(Adopted November 17, 1992)

+17. The Pointe - n/a

+18. For New Construction

+Topographic survey by a certified Hawaii Surveyor.
+(To be submitted with preliminary.)
+(Adopted July 20, 1993)

-(Adopted July 20, 1993, Modified July 18, 2018) - 19.
-Antenna installation rules and definitions, reference Architectural Committee Rules Appendix A. (Adopted July 15, 1997, information moved to Appendix A April 2016). - 20.
-Parkway Irrigation: Each lot owner is to provide one 4 inch or two 2 1⁄2 inch irrigation sleeves (PVC Schedule 80) across the driveway, 12 inches below finish grade for the irrigation of the parkway at the time of construction.
+19. Antenna installation rules and definitions, reference Architectural Committee Rules Appendix A.

+(Adopted July 15, 1997, information moved to Appendix A April 2016).

+20. Parkway Irrigation: Each lot owner is to provide one 4 inch or two 2 /2 inch irrigation sleeves (PVC Schedule 80) across the driveway, 12 inches below finish grade for the irrigation of the parkway at the time of construction.
+(Adopted March 17, 1998)